openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -m "<path>"               Required.
 Path to an .xml/.onnx file with a trained model or to a .blob files with a trained compiled model.
     -i "<path>"               Optional.
 Path to a folder with images and/or binaries or to specific image or binary file.
                               In case of dynamic shapes networks with several inputs, provide the same number of files for each input (except cases with single file for any input):"input1:1.jpg input2:1.bin", "input1:1.bin,2.bin input2:3.bin input3:4.bin,5.bin ".
 Also you can pass specific keys for inputs: "random" - for fillling input with random data, "image_info" - for filling input with image size.
-                              You should specify either one files set to be used for all inputs (without providing input names) or separate files sets for every input of model (providing inputs names).
+                              Specify either one files set to be used for all inputs (without providing input names) or separate files sets for every input of model (providing inputs names).
     -d "<device>"             Optional.
 Specify a target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 Use "-d MULTI:<comma-separated_devices_list>" format to specify MULTI plugin.
 The application looks for a suitable plugin for the specified device.
     -l "<absolute_path>"      Required for CPU custom layers.
 Absolute path to a shared library with the implementations of kernels.
           Or